I've been told that an educational advocate could assist me at my child's IEP meeting. What is an educational advocate and how can I find one?

 - A third source for advocates in your area is the Council of Parents, Attorneys and Advocates, which is the national organization of people and agencies that can help families in special education disputes/needs.
 Use the site's Find Attorney/Advocate/Professional feature to begin your search.

 - Finally, CHADD members share information about their own experiences and offer ideas and suggestions.
-Search the CHADD Resource Directory to see if there's a local CHADD Affiliate in your area and attend a meeting, or if you are member of CHADD, you can post a question on the CHADD Exchange online communities asking for ideas and suggestions.
+Search the CHADD Resource Directory to see if there's a local CHADD Affiliate in your area and attend a meeting, or you can post a question on the CHADD communities asking for ideas and suggestions.

 Published: June, 2014